-- This course can be used as a basis to provide many skills needed in a variety of creative commercial and artistic fields. - It provides a useful background for TAFE NSW and university courses in photography, digital imaging, fine arts and visual communications.
+- This course can be used as a basis to provide many skills needed in a variety of creative commercial and artistic fields. - It provides a useful background for TAFE NSW and university courses in visual communications.

 Society & Culture (ATAR) 15350